edealfonso/loopXY/README.md

 - The layout is in constant movement, set by `DX` and `DY`.
 - That movement is altered as specified in `SLOWDOWN_FACTOR`, `SLOWDOWN_DURATION` and `SPEEDUP_DURATION` when hovering elements selected in `hoverEffectSelector`.
 - Cursor movement makes the layout move slightly
 - Autoscroll in the edges of the movement can be activated with `autoScroll` option.
-This effect is based on: https://bennadel.github.io/JavaScript-Demos/demos/window-edge-scrolling/
+This effect is based on [Ben Nadel](https://github.com/bennadel)'s "[Window Edge Scrolling](https://bennadel.github.io/JavaScript-Demos/demos/window-edge-scrolling/) " demo.
 - The layout is also draggable with mouse.